seahorce-scidac/REMORA/paper/paper.md

 ### Dynamic and Static Mesh Refinement

-AROMEAS supports both static and dynamic (adaptive) mesh refinement, with subcycling in time at finer levels of refinement.
+REMORA supports both static and dynamic (adaptive) mesh refinement, with subcycling in time at finer levels of refinement.

 ### Physical Forcings and Boundary Conditions